 For example, if you use an

 orderingId set ten years in the future when making your delete older than operation, the indexing pipeline will keep rejecting new items pushed to the source for the next ten years.
-If you make that mistake, there is nothing left to do but to recreate the source (see Recreating a Push Source from Its Raw Configuration).
+If you make that mistake, there’s nothing left to do but to recreate the source (see Recreating a Push Source from Its Raw Configuration).

 If you need to reset a Push source managed by the Coveo for Sitecore integration or by the Coveo On-Premises Crawling Module, you must recreate the source instead (see Recreating a Push Source from Its Raw Configuration).

 Recreating a Push Source from Its Raw Configuration

 Sometimes, using a delete older than operation to reset a Push source is simply not an option.
 For instance, when dealing with a Push source managed by the Coveo for Sitecore integration or by the Coveo On-Premises Crawling Module, the

 orderingId has an opaque value.
-For this reason, performing manual Push API operations on these sources is not recommended, as it can cause critical consistency issues (see Understanding the orderingId Parameter).
+For this reason, performing manual Push API operations on these sources isn’t recommended, as it can cause critical consistency issues (see Understanding the orderingId Parameter).
 In such cases, you must replace the Push source you want to reset by a new source replicating the original one.